Natural Language Processing in the Legal Domain: Conclusion and Future Perspectives

 \section{Conclusion and Future Perspectives}

-As highlighted above, the field of Legal NLP is growing in volume, diversity of languages and sophistication of methods.
-As a result, research is conducted on an increasing variety of tasks as scientists push the limits of technical feasibility and demonstrate successful resolutions of increasingly difficult real-world challenges.\cite{bommarito2022gpt} Over our period of observation, an ever-growing amount of legal data and computational resources have become publicly available, certainly contributing to major advances in the field.
-However, the effects of training data, model architectures, and modeling techniques compared to the continuous increase in scale of general models requires extensive further research. \\ \\ Large language models have recently fully entered the public's perception, resulting in viable commercial interest from players historically disinterested in Legal NLP research, such as publishing houses, law firms and courts.
-They often possess vast collections of data and might be increasingly willing to share them with researchers.
+As highlighted above, the field of Legal NLP is growing rapidly in volume and significantly in diversity of languages and sophistication of methods.
+As a result, research is conducted on an increasing variety of tasks as scientists push the limits of technical feasibility and demonstrate successful resolutions of increasingly difficult real-world challenges.\cite{ariai2025survey,dehghani2025large,hu2026evaluation} During our period of observation, an ever-growing amount of legal data and computational resources have become publicly available, certainly contributing to major advances in the field.
+However, the effects of training data, model architectures, and modeling techniques compared to the continuous increase in scale of general models require extensive further research.
+Large language models have recently fully entered the public's perception, resulting in viable commercial interest from players historically disinterested in Legal NLP research, such as publishing houses, law firms, and courts.
+They often possess vast collections of data and might be increasingly willing to share them with researchers, which is evidenced by an increase in research replicability as well as increasingly sophisticated research methods combining several technological categories.
 This, in turn, is likely to lead to an uptick in research using real-world, commercial, or administrative datasets.
-While commercial players will drive the interest in Legal NLP research their very own challenge will lie in the connection of the resulting, ever increasing technical capabilities into products.
-Among the broader world of legal technology, it is therefore language-centric technologies that are likely to play an ever-increasing role.
-Public players will likely focus on deployment in the context of digital justice, leveraging models of the neural era to reduce case backlogs, improve access, and develop the ability to deliver justice at scale. \\ \\ Our analysis has revealed that legal text generation has played a rather limited role over the last decade.
-With generative models capturing much of the attention recently, Legal NLP research will likely reflect this interest.
-As we demonstrated the usefulness of NLP methods for literature surveys themselves, one potential avenue for further research is the role of generative models for science itself and the division of labor between human researchers and large language models in our very own domain. \\ \\ Concerning the engineering part of our survey, future work consists of two tasks: updating the \emph{living }survey with state-of-the-art publications and building and releasing new \emph{interactive} features for exploration.
-While we hope that the community can assist in the former we plan to focus on the latter, starting with a functionality to extract and visualize the reference graph of our collection and corresponding network metrics. \\ \\ All of the above developments finally point to a growing awareness and better understanding of computational legal studies among traditional legal as well as other empirically-minded scholars.
+While commercial players will drive the interest in Legal NLP research, their very own challenge will lie in the connection of the resulting, ever increasing technical capabilities into products.
+Within the larger world of legal technology, language-centric technologies are therefore likely to play an ever-increasing role.
+Public players will likely focus on deployment in the context of digital justice, leveraging models of the neural era to reduce case backlogs, improve access, and develop the ability to deliver justice at scale.
+Our analysis has revealed that legal text generation and summarization have played a rather limited role over the first decade, but picked up speed in particular in the last few years.
+As we demonstrated the usefulness of NLP methods for literature surveys themselves, one potential avenue for further research is the role of generative models for science itself and the division of labor between human researchers and large language models in our very own domain.
+Future work consists of two tasks: updating the \emph{living }survey with state-of-the-art publications and building and releasing new \emph{interactive} features for exploration.
+While we hope that the community can assist in the former, we plan to focus on the latter, starting with a functionality to extract and visualize the reference graph of our collection and corresponding network metrics.
+All of the above developments finally point to a growing awareness and better understanding of computational legal studies among traditional legal scholars as well as other empirically-minded scholars.
 This might well result in an increased intra-disciplinary collaboration and a greater openness toward quantitative methods, thereby fostering the relevance of Legal NLP in the academic community.